Pongpisit-Thanasutives/PDE-FIND/README.md

 ## Note
 - [UBIC-play](https://github.com/Pongpisit-Thanasutives/UBIC-play) and [PDE-FIND](https://github.com/Pongpisit-Thanasutives/PDE-FIND) are the development versions used to produce recent results in the paper.
-- This repository with the PDE datasets included can be dowloaded at [this OneDrive link](https://1drv.ms/u/s!At4wi09gz845wWly-HvmQPhMqgl2?e=N9LyVK).
+- This repository with the PDE datasets included can be dowloaded at [this OneDrive link](https://1drv.ms/u/s!At4wi09gz845wWly-HvmQPhMqgl2?e=N9LyVK) (Password: UBIC).